SdtElectronics/Biscuits/bbSink/README.md

 You can opt into any of the three above but don't use them in parallel.
 That would be most unlikely to increase the output current.

 ## Notes
-* The LEDs indicate the selected voltage required by the sink IC, rather than the actual output voltage
+* The LEDs indicate the selected voltage required by the sink IC, rather than the actual output voltage.
 * `CH224K` claims it also supports BC1.2 protocol, which I have barely heard of it.
 It seems to be a common base of a family of protocols including QC2.0.
 I have tested this board with a QC2.0 charger for my Nokia 7 Plus, and it can sink 5V, 9V and 12V as well.
 * If you don't want a fuse just short it with `JP1`.
 Or you can solder something interesting on it e.g. a SMD switch.

 ## Known Issues
 The output voltage on power up is undetermined until a button is pressed, although it should be 9V in most of the time.
-I have designed a RC pulse generator to set the default voltage level to 5V but it failed miserably: the capacitor `C1` is either too small to trigger the logic circuitry, or too large that the state can't be hold after being triggered.
-Therefore, the pad for `C1` should be left unconnected
+I have designed a RC pulse generator to set the default voltage level to 5V but it failed miserably: the capacitor `C1` is either too small to trigger the logic components, or too large that the state can't be hold after being triggered.
+Therefore, the pad for `C1` should be left unconnected for now.
+Someday I will fix this or maybe never, cause I'm too lazy to devote to such minor functionality...